juan43ramirez/l0onie/README.md

 This code enables the training of sparse SIREN models using constrained $L_0$ regularization for the task of image compression.
 We train models to minimize the reconstruction error of an image subject to a constraint on the compression ratio, measured in bits-per-pixel.
-We implement and solve the constrained optimizationn problems using the [Cooper](https://github.com/cooper-org/cooper) library.
+We implement and solve the constrained optimization problems using the [Cooper](https://github.com/cooper-org/cooper) library.

 **Fun fact:** Loonie is a colloquial name for the Canadian one dollar *coin*!